St. Louis County Police Department: Division of Patrol

+The Division of Patrol is commanded by Lieutenant Colonel Jim Schneider.

-The SLCPD is divided into eight police precincts, two of which are contracted cities, Fenton and Wildwood (5th and 6th).
+The SLCPD is divided into eight police precincts, three of which are contracted cities, Fenton, Wildwood, Jennings (5th, 6th and 8th).
 Each precinct's cars are issued plates with a letter corresponding to the assigned precinct.
-On November 1, 2010, the SLCPD took command of the City of Jennings Police Department under contract.
 The agency contracts with another 16 municipal governments to provide full-time police protection.
 Although the agency has full police authority of the sheriff in the entire county, including all municipalities, direct service population for the SLCPD is over 400,000 residents.
 A majority of these 400,000 residents are located in South St. Louis County and Affton, both of which are unincorporated but heavily populated and suburban.
 The division fields 33 School Resource Officers (SRO) to various school districts in the county.
-A volunteer Reserve Police Unit provides uniformed support to the division.
-The Division of Patrol is commanded by Lieutenant Colonel Juan Cox.